The International Network for Acid Prevention

 Current and upcoming INAP projects are:

-2. Diavik Test Pile Research
+• Diavik Test Pile Research

-Based on this design, a project is being developed at the Diavik Mine in Northern Canada.
-A suite of acid drainage prediction tests will be carried out followed by the construction of a fully instrumented test pile of waste rock.
+Prediction techniques for the behaviour of sulphide containing waste rock dumps could be significantly improved with large-scale waste rock testing.
+The high costs involved with such testing prompted INAP members to commission the design of a Scale-up study.
+The project was initiated in September, 2004.
+Based on this design, a project was developed at the Diavik Mine in Northern Canada.
+A suite of acid drainage prediction tests are being carried out to be followed by the construction of a fully instrumented test pile of waste rock.
 This will enable researchers to better understand what actually happens inside the waste rock pile and how this compares to various prediction methods.
-The project is being jointly funded by INAP, additional contributions from INAP member companies, the Mine Environment Neutral Drainage (MEND) project in Canada, and the Canadian National Science and Environment Research Council (NSERC).
-The project is expected to be initiated in August-September, 2004.
+INAP members were invited to a site visit in August of 2008.
+The project continues being jointly funded by INAP, additional contributions from INAP member companies, the Mine Environment Neutral Drainage (MEND) project in Canada, and the Canadian National Science and Environment Research Council (NSERC).

 Completed Research Projects include (Click title for more information):